dllllb/rllr/README.md

 ## Plan-based exploration with curiosity reward

 - when there is a good plan generator it can be used to reach the state with good possibilities for exploration (see Go-Explore paper)

+# Imaginary world planning

+- use Monte-Carlo Tree Search to find effective trajectory in imaginary world based on world model